TorahBibleCodes/TorahBibleCodes/README.md

 - The sentence gamatria sumatory value respect to the global number of characters need to be smaller than 10, you can adjust the percentege to ensure the results over the random entropy of the data .

+- H(n*book_chars) == H(n*Random)

+## Holy Books Forecasting

+Artificial intelligence methods allow us to make more comples calculations over pre trained models, or extract the functiona informacion of a dataset to compose a function.

+By this way we can extend the ELS methods as a infinite data series .

+### AI ELS methods

+- Extending books

+Pre train a model with a holy book, and generate alternative futures over the end .

+- Extending gamatria

+Converting words to gamatria and extending to infinite as a sequence

 ## XGboost pattern (XG-ELS, search for unprobable patterns basen on linear regresions